Replacing Dead Cardiac Tissue After a Heart Attack: Two Discoveries

 The second potentially important discovery with respect to heart muscle regeneration comes from scientists at the University of Pennsylvania.
 It relies on the action of microRNA molecules, which are short strands containing non-coding bases.
 Each molecule contains about twenty bases.
 The molecules belong to a group known as regulatory RNA.

 Regulatory RNA molecules are not as well understood as the RNA molecules involved in protein synthesis.
-They seem to have many important functions and are thought to play a role in a wide variety of processes, however.
+They seem to have many important functions and are thought to play a role in a wide variety of processes.
 Many scientists are exploring their actions.
 MicroRNA is a relatively recent and very interesting discovery.

 Gene expression is the process in which a gene becomes active and triggers the production of a protein.
 MicroRNA is known to interfere with a protein's manufacture, often by inhibiting the action of messenger RNA in some way.
 By doing this, it's said to "silence" the gene.
+In the video below. a Harvard professor discusses microRNA.

 An Injectable Gel for the Heart